-The President’s speech managed to include as reference to the lodestar of African freedom:
+The President’s eulogy managed to include as reference to the lodestar of African freedom:

 Whatever achievement Ghana has made, we have done it together as one people with a common destiny.
 We have done it as one people and as one nation which has served and will continue to serve as the shining star of Africa.

-This proved to be an effective speech.
+This proved to be an effective Presidential eulogy.
 Neither too short nor too brief.
-Not sycophantic or swaggering.
-The speech summed up the man and his achievements.
+Neither sycophantic nor swaggering.
+The presidential eulogy summed up the man and his achievements.
 And it amplified the debt of gratitude owed by the nation.
 That’s an effective eulogy.

 You can read more public speaking tips with our regular series of posts, podcasts and public speaking videos.
 And, when you are ready to give your public speaking skills a real boost then please don’t hesitate to get in touch.
 A public speaking course or coaching session might be just what’s needed to get you ready for your next eulogy or conference speech.